Doing Disney With a Disability

-Both Walt Disney World® Resort in Florida and Disneyland® Resort in California offer what is known as the Disney Parks Disability Access Service (DAS) card to guests with disabilities that are not apparent – i.e., they are not confined to a wheelchair, scooter, or other mobility assisting device.
-The DAS card is intended to accommodate guests who cannot stand in long queue lines due to a legitimate medical problem.
-Those guests and their family members are provided return times for the attractions they want to enjoy so they don’t have to wait in lines.
+Both Walt Disney World® Resort in Florida and Disneyland® Resort in California offer what is known as the Disney Parks Disability Access Service (DAS) to guests with disabilities that are not apparent – i.e., they are not confined to a wheelchair, scooter, or other mobility assisting device.
+Note that guests with disabilities related only to mobility are not eligible for the DAS as they are accommodated by other means.

-How the DAS Card Works
+How the DAS Works

-Let’s use the Jungle Cruise® Attraction at Walt Disney World® Resort as an example of how this works.
-Because I am confined to a wheelchair, my wife and I can walk up to the attraction’s disability entrance at any point during the day and request a return time.
-Based on the current wait time for the attraction, the Disney cast member will give us a paper slip with a designated time printed on it.
-We can return to the disability entrance at that time, or any time thereafter, and get right on the ride.
+Let’s use the Seven Dwarfs Mine Train® attraction at Walt Disney World® Resort as an example of how this works.
+With my DAS, my wife and I can walk up to the attraction’s stand-by entrance at any point during the day and request a return time.
+Based on the current wait time for the attraction, the Disney cast member will give us a designated return time after scanning our bands.
+We can return to the disability entrance at that time, or any time thereafter, and access the attraction through the FastPass line.

 Please note that arrangements are different for Florida and California guests.
-Guests at Florida’sWalt Disney World® Resort go straight to the attractions to get return times.
+Guests at Florida’s Walt Disney World® Resort go straight to the attractions to get return times.
 Guests at California’s Disneyland® Resort must visit Guest Services kiosks throughout the park to get return times.

-How to Get a DAS Card
+How to Get a DAS Pass

-There is no requirement for guests to prove medical disability with a doctor’s note or documentation; Disney takes guests at their word.
-This is both good and bad.
+On a final note, not having to provide medical proof is both good and bad.
 It’s good in the sense that those with legitimate disabilities don’t have to be subject to the hassle of carrying paperwork or the embarrassment that may come from having to demonstrate one’s disability.
 It is bad in the sense that there is room for abuse.

 The current DAS system was implemented for the express purpose of limiting such abuse.
 I would personally encourage all Disney guests planning to use the DAS card to do so only for legitimate disabilities.
 Abusing a system intended to help those in need only makes things more difficult for guest who truly require assistance.